 Advisory Committee

-Among those who help maintain the interdisciplinary Graduate Liberal Studies program are the faculty -- from the humanities, the social sciences and the physical and biological sciences -- who volunteer their time and talents on our Advisory Committee.
-The members of this committee serve the program in a number of ways, such as interviewing applicants for admission, reviewing course proposals and student master's project proposals, and serving as readers on master's examining committees.
-They also help shape the nature and direction of the program by serving as a sounding board for new program plans and initiatives.
+Among those who help maintain the interdisciplinary Graduate Liberal Studies program are the faculty from several disciplines and departments who contribute their time and talents on our Advisory Committee.
+The members of this committee serve the program in a number of ways, including interviewing applicants for admission and serving as supervisors or readers on master's examining committees.
+Some teach for the program.
+All help shape the nature and direction of the program by serving as a sounding board for development of program policies, plans, and initiatives.
 The Graduate Liberal Studies program would not be able to function without their dedication.

 Department of Asian and Middle Eastern Studies